testing-library/react-testing-library/README.md

 ```

 To make this file accessible without using relative imports, add the folder
 containing the file to the Jest `moduleDirectories` option.
+Note: this will
+make _all_ the .js files in that directory importable without `../`.

 ```diff
 // my-component.test.js